flutter/website/src/platform-channels.md

 }
 ```

-Next, we add the actual Android Kotlin code that uses the Android battery APIs to
+Next, add the actual Android Kotlin code that uses the Android battery APIs to
 retrieve the battery level.
 This code is exactly the same as you would have
 written in a native Android app.